catvec/funkyboy.zone/kubernetes/base/media-server/README.md

 ### Emby Initial Setup
 - When Emby first starts you must navigate to its dashboard to create an initial user
-- Exec into the Emby pod to create a `/media/movies` and `/media/shows` directory.
-Then add those directories as libraries
+- Add the `/media/shows` and `/media/movies` directories as libraries

 ### Jellyseerr Initial Setup
 - When Jellyseerr first starts you navigate to the dashboard and connect it to the Emby server